Elena Mukhina: Injury

-In 1979, while training for the 1979 World Artistic Gymnastics Championships, Mukhina suffered a broken leg, which kept her out of the World Championships in Fort Worth, Texas, a competition in which the Soviet team suffered its first defeat at the hands of their archrivals from Romania, with only Nellie Kim and Stella Zakharova able to medal in apparatus and All Around disciplines.
-With less than a year until the 1980 Summer Olympics to be held in Moscow, the pressure was on the Soviet team coaches and doctors to get the previous All Around champion Mukhina back on her feet and ready for the games.
-In an interview with Ogonyok magazine, Mukhina blamed the doctors at TsITO (Central Institute of Traumatology and Orthopedics), who were serving the National Team for attempting to rush her back into training too soon, saying she begged them not to remove her cast and discharge her because "they're dragging me from home to workouts," and she knew she was not yet healed.
+With less than a year until the 1980 Summer Olympics would be held in Moscow, the pressure was on the Soviet team coaches and doctors to get the previous all-around champion Mukhina back on her feet and ready for the games.
+In an interview with Ogonyok magazine, Mukhina blamed the doctors at TsITO (Central Institute of Traumatology and Orthopedics), who were serving the National Team, for attempting to rush her back into training too soon, saying she begged them not to remove her cast and discharge her because "they're dragging me from home to workouts", and she knew she was not yet healed.
 When doctors removed her cast against her wishes and had her try walking on the leg, she said that she knew she was walking "crookedly", and that something was not right.
-The TsITO doctors X-rayed the leg, and discovered that the fracture had not healed properly.
+The TsITO doctors x-rayed the leg, and discovered that the fracture had not healed properly.
 Mukhina was rushed into surgery that afternoon, but the damage had already been done to her reputation; one of the National Team coaches, she said in the Ogonyok interview, showed up at her bed the day after surgery, and outright stated that she "wasn't conscientious", and that she could still "train in a cast".

 Once more against her wishes, the doctors removed her cast prematurely, and Mukhina returned to training for the Olympics while beginning a strenuous workout program at CSKA Moscow to lose the weight she had gained while laid up from surgery.
+She also took furosemide, a diuretic that causes a loss of calcium, which one specialist blamed for her later accident; Mukhina denied that it significantly changed her performance, and a teammate noted that using it was extremely common among Soviet gymnasts to quickly lose weight when coaches demanded they do so.